-The functional unit of an LCSA represents the principal function of the system under study, according to the goal and scope of the LCSA.
-It is linked to a reference flow to which all the inputs and outputs of the system are related.
-The functional unit is, therefore, a quantitative representation of the main function of the system.
+The functional unit of an LCSA represents the principal function of the system under study, according to the goal and scope of the LCSA (thus considering the involved stakeholders besides technical utility).
+The functional unit is, therefore, a quantified performance of a product system for use as a reference unit.
+On the other hand, the reference flow is a measure of the process flows in a given product system required to fulfil the function expressed by the functional unit.
 In the case of systems providing more than one function (multi-functional systems), the practitioner must isolate/choose one of the functions so that LCSA results are related to a single reference flow.
 Besides, special attention should be paid when carrying out comparative LCSAs because the functional unit must represent a common function accomplished at the same level (e.g. hydrogen produced in a specific location with the same degree of purity and with the same final temperature and pressure).

-The definition of a homogeneous functional unit across the sustainability dimensions of an LCSA study is of paramount importance.
-Aligning the functional unit with the defined goal and system boundaries of the study ensures the coherent evaluation of environmental, economic and social impacts (Valdivia et al., 2011, 2021).
+The definition of a homogeneous functional unit across the sustainability dimensions of an LCSA study is of paramount importance, and set as a requirement in these guidelines.
+Aligning the functional unit with the defined goal and system boundaries of the study ensures the coherent evaluation of environmental, economic and social impacts (Valdivia et al., 2011,

+2021).
 A consistent functional unit allows practitioners to draw meaningful conclusions regarding the trade-offs and synergies between sustainability dimensions, facilitating decision-making processes.
 Therefore, LCSA practitioners must diligently define and apply a functional unit that reflects the primary function of the system, fostering the holistic assessment of the life-cycle sustainability impacts of FCH systems (Bargiacchi et al., 2022; Wulf et al., 2022a; Iribarren et al., 2023).